Nanapiou/chess/README.md

 **Just a little python chess game, player VS bot.**

-*Bot is playing random for the moment...*
+*Bot is playing seeing 3 moves in the future for the moment...*

 Handles: